Rise in children’s identities being sold on the dark web

 “There are kids in Australia but primarily we find that most of the information comes out of the US or Europe … mostly out of the UK.”

-For instance, the company has discovered information about teenagers – including the tax file numbers and Medicare information – being sold online for as much as $3000.
+For instance, the company has discovered information about teenagers – including their tax file numbers and Medicare information – being sold online for as much as $3000.

 Information of this type has been more prevalent on the dark web over the past 12 months, he said.